Jack Dreyer: The Maytag is Better Than Ever

 It’s time now to circle back around to the beginning.

 As mentioned earlier, Dreyer has created a tremendous amount of balance in his life having always valued education, but he is also a master at the Rubik’s Cube.
-In fact he has competed against the worlds best in competitions, and finished somewhere middle of the pack.
+He has competed against the world’s best in competitions and finished somewhere in the middle of the pack.

 He averaged finishing the Rubik’s cube in 19 seconds in those competitions.

-He is also a master chess player to the point to where teammates have made it a goal, joking but not, to learn Chess well enough to beat him.
+He is also a master chess player to the point teammates have made it a goal, joking but not, to learn Chess well enough to beat him.

-So, he is a thinker, he loves strategy, and everything he does has a formula.
-He is constantly absorbing new bits of information and is always searching for the next system or formula to get him from Point A to Point B in the most successful manner.
+So, he is a thinker, loves strategy, and everything he does has a formula.
+He loves absorbing new information and continually searches for the best system or formula to get him from Point A to Point B.

 And, when you combine that with his immense talent, and the fact that he comes from an MLB pedigree, it’s easy to see why he has created so much excitement.

-In closing, I would like to thank Jack for spending time for an interview.
-I was so impressed with his kind persona, but then, also his confidence that is combined with his humble nature.
+In closing, I would like to thank Jack for spending time on an interview.
+He has a very kind persona, tons of confidence, and a humble nature, and it’s all impressive.
 He has all the “Its” that professional baseball players need to keep grinding in a game that can present so much failure.

 So, keep your eye out as this former Hawkeye keeps flying through the system, pun intended.
 It was a pleasure getting to speak with Jack and Dodgers Daily will be rootin’ for him all along the way.